-‘Goblin’ Episode 14 Pushed Back To January 20, Korean Drama’s Episodes 15 And 16 To Air Back To Back
+‘Goblin’ Episode 14 Pushed Back To January 20, Korean Drama’s Episodes 15 And 16 To Air Back-To-Back

-Goblin just aired episode 13 where everything about the past was revealed.
+Goblin just aired Episode 13 where everything about the past was revealed.
 The popular Korean drama starring Gong Yoo is just a week away from its finale.
 After the previous episode’s cliffhanger, namely, the Goblin’s death, fans are curious on how the story will proceed.
 Unfortunately, the wait will be longer than expected.
-TvN decided to air a companion episode and pushed episode 14’s air date to next week.
+TvN decided to air a companion episode and pushed Episode 14’s air date to next week.

 Special Interim Episode

-Goblin episode 13 was full of revelations.
+Goblin Episode 13 was full of revelations.
 With all the plot twists, speculations abound on what is going to happen next.
 Although a huge portion of the events that took place in Goryeo has already been shown through flashbacks and memories, there is still so much to tell.

-In an effort to shed more light on the relationship between the main leads, tvN opted to defer the scheduled air date of Goblin episode 14.
+In an effort to shed more light on the relationship between the main leads, TvN opted to defer the scheduled air date of Goblin Episode 14.
 Instead, a special episode will be aired on Saturday, Jan.
 14. Since Goblin combines history, divinity, love, faith, reincarnation, and death in an interesting way, it is not surprising why many fans have differing speculations and opinions about the series.

-This interim episode will look into the relationship between the main leads and it will be divided into two parts.
+This interim episode will look into the relationship between the main leads, and it will be divided into two parts.
 Although this companion episode will not reveal what happened after the Goblin’s bride pulled out the sword, fans should not miss it since it would foreshadow the three remaining episodes.

 Whose teary-eyed acting do you like better? #Goblin or #GrimReaper? pic.twitter.com/F8FxYSnbOZ